X-Guardian/SSLLabsScanPS/README.md

 ConvertTo-SSLLabsScanHtml -EndpointData $hostData.endpoints
 ```

-### Retrive a cached assessment of a website and produce a summary HTML report
+### Retrieve a cached assessment of a website and produce a summary HTML report

 ```PowerShell
 $hostData = Invoke-SSLLabsScanAssessment -HostName www.mwam.com -FromCache -All Done ConvertTo-SSLLabsScanHtml -EndpointData $hostData.endpoints
 ```

-### Retrive a cached assessment of a particular host of a website and produce a summary HTML report
+### Retrieve a cached assessment of a particular host of a website and produce a summary HTML report

 ```PowerShell
 $endPointData = Get-SSLLabsScanEndpointData -HostName www.mwam.com -IPAddress '18.132.32.101' -FromCache
 ConvertTo-SSLLabsScanHtml -EndpointData $endPointData
 ```

+The default location of the summary HTML report is the user's `Documents` folder,
+with a file name of `<hostName>-SSLLabsScanReport-<yyyyMMdd-HHmmss>.html`

 ## Documentation